 National Organization for Rare Disorders, Inc.

-It is possible that the main title of the report McCune Albright Syndrome is not the name you expected.
+It is possible that the main title of the report Brown Syndrome is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.